Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="managing_events"></a>
-## Managing Events
+## Manage events

-To manage events related to Wi-Fi Direct operations:
+To manage events related to Wi-Fi Direct operations, follow these steps:

 1. Define event handlers: